 Audit Committee Report.
-In connection with the preparation and filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2006:
+In connection with the preparation and filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2009:

-- (1) the Audit Committee reviewed and discussed the audited financial statements with the Company's management; - (2) the Audit Committee discussed with the Company's independent auditors the matters required to be discussed by SAS 61; - (3) the Audit Committee received and reviewed the written disclosures and the letter from the Company's independent auditors required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and discussed with the Company's independent auditors any relationships that may impact their objectivity and independence and satisfied itself as to the auditors' independence; and - (4) based on the review and discussions referred to above, the Audit Committee recommended to the Board that the audited financial statements be included in the 2006 Annual Report on Form 10-K.
+- the Audit Committee reviewed and discussed the audited financial statements with the Company's management; - (2) the Audit Committee discussed with the Company's independent auditors the matters required to be discussed by Statement of Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T; - (3) the Audit Committee received the written disclosures and the letter from the Company's independent accountant required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountants' communications with the Audit Committee concerning independence, and discussed with the Company's independent accountants the independent accountants' independence; and - (4) based on the review and discussions referred to above, the Audit Committee recommended to the Board that the audited financial statements be included in the 2009 Annual Report on Form 10-K.